RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classFindTargetCodeVisitor.md

 )
 ```

 Extracts the necessary information about the target region from the AST, such as captured variables and relevant OpenMP clauses, and adds an [TargetCodeRegion](../Classes/classTargetCodeRegion.md) to the [TargetCode](../Classes/classTargetCode.md) instance.

+**Parameters**:

+  * **TargetDirective** Target directive

+Process the target region.

 ### function addTargetRegionArgs